TLABEGO/full-stack-ecomerce/README.md

 # Getting Started with react-typescript ecommerce project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is the starting project pint for the React Typescript Tutorial Ecommerce Shop in Udemy.
+This is the starting project pint for the React Typescript project.

 ## How to setup